j-easy/easy-states/README.md

 ## License

-Easy States is released under the MIT License:
+Easy States is released under the terms of the MIT License:

 ```
 The MIT License